 Stimulating growth is the top economic priority for many countries and localities around the world.
-Yet many are trapped, lacking the productive capability to expand to new industries to drive development.
+Yet many are trapped, lacking the productive capability to solve problems and expand to new industries to drive development.
 New growth strategies need paths, processes and organizations to address this problem.

 Today, powerful new tools allow countries to better chart the road ahead, identify the obstacles to prosperity and define actions that can lead to economic growth.
 This new approach focuses on expanding a country's set of productive capabilities and expressing them in a more diverse and complex set of products and services.
 It also calls for countries, regions and cities to rethink economic strategies and build organizations that are capable of unlocking new prosperity.

 Leading Economic Growth is an executive program that brings together leading experts in economic development with practitioners from around the globe to focus on practical approaches to shared growth and development.
-Led by Professor Ricardo Hausmann and Professor Matt Andrews, this one-week program provides a framework for understanding economic growth, as well as sophisticated tools for diagnosis and decision-making.
+Led by Professor Ricardo Hausmann and Professor Matt Andrews, this program provides a framework for understanding economic growth, as well as sophisticated tools for diagnosis, decision-making and implementation.